1-877-929-7245

 Day 9 - Homeward bound

 Stepping aboard the Amtrak, we return to Boston by rail while our luggage is carried by coach.
-Back in this lively city, nicknamed 'Beantown', there's free time for some final explorations as we arrive at Quincy Market - a complex of market stalls, shops and cafés.
+Back in this lively city, you can make your way home or continue your explorations independently.

 Additional information